creativescala/creative-scala/plan.md

 ### Declarations
   * We're now going to add the ability to give names to values.
 We *bind* names to values.
-  * Anywhere we might we use expression we can instead use the name bound to the value the expression evalutes to, if we have previously given it a name.
+  * Anywhere we might we use expression we can instead use the name bound to the value the expression evaluates to, if we have previously given it a name.
 Example.
   * Names allow us to *abstract* over expressions, replacing repetition of an expression with the name.
   * This allows us to write simpler programs.
   * Example: boxes in a line with gradient fill